HEATHER BURNING - APRIL

 Much of the Highlands economy depends upon grouse shooting.
 Years of careful habitat management have not only resulted in adequate grouse numbers but also a wide diversity of other flora and fauna, many of which may otherwise not be present in the uplands of Scotland.
 The Code asks visitors to be alert to the possibility that shooting is taking place, seek and use alternative routes, Avoid crossing land until it is safe to do so.
 Land managers should be aware where recreation might take place and attempt to advise the visitor and publish alternative routes accordingly.

-Fishing is a peaceful and pastoral sport, which contributes significantly to the rural economy in Glen lyon.
-The Code is inconclusive in its advice.
-Fishing is a peaceful and pastoral sport which contributes significantly to the rural economy in Glen Lyon.
-The river is very narrow and extremely dangerous in the lower glen and water sports are not recommended because of this and the avoidable clash with fishing.
+Fishing is a peaceful and pastoral sport, which contributes significantly to the rural economy in Glen Lyon.
+The river is very narrow and extremely dangerous in the lower glen and water sports are not recommended because of this.
 We would ask visitors to check where it might be appropriate to carry out water sports locally.
 There are recognised places such as Grandtully and Loch Tay where facilities are first class.
-In addition it would be helpful to contact the Estate to find out whether the proposed activity will conflict with local programmes and fishing.